21nroy70/Airline-Delay-Prediction-XgBoost-Level-Hard-Difficulty-MSML610/README.md

 Chose 1 of the ways to run:

-1. If you wanna run .py files:
+a.
+If you wanna run .py files:

 python -m src.spark_etl
   or: notebooks/01_spark_etl_and_features.ipynb